ijcBIT/IJC-BIT_web/content/services/data_analysis/index.md

 ## Transcriptomics

-Studyingthe cell’s transcriptome (RNA), aka the ‘read out of the genome’, allows to identify genes and pathways that are involved in specific diseases, conditions or responses to treatments.
-At the single cell level that can provide insight into rare cell populations and cellular trajectories.
+Studying the cell’s transcriptome (RNA), aka the ‘read out of the genome’, allows to identify genes and pathways that are involved in specific diseases, conditions or responses to treatments.
+At the single cell level this can provide insight into rare cell populations and cellular trajectories.
 At the transcript level it allows insight into RNA diversity and cellular processes/mechanisms that in turn may vary across cell types and individuals.

 We analyze data from expression microarrays (miRNA, mRNA) and various types of RNA sequencing protocols (small RNA-seq, mRNA-seq and single cell RNA-seq).